milstrike/tkinterpythonsimpleproject/README.md

-# tkinterpythonsimpleproject
+# Tkinter Simple Python Project

-Some simple python project utilizes Tkinter
+In this repository, I create some simple python app that utilizes Tkinter.